shouryamanekar/weblogin/README.txt

 3. Your exe file is ready
 4. Check for your exe file in dist folder in same directory where the python file is saved.
 5. Run the exe file.

+Autostart the exe

+1. Press windows key + r
+2. Copy the run command Shell:common startup
+3. It will reach C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup
+4. Create the shortcut of the program you want to run in startup.
+5. Copy the shortcut to the startup folder.
+6. Restart the computer.